Can Crisis Text Counseling Really Help Someone?

-Text counseling services often employ live trained crisis counselors, who are typically available 24 hours a day.
+Text counseling services often employ live-trained crisis counselors, who are typically available 24 hours a day.
 Though many of the available text counseling options call themselves crisis text lines, that doesn’t mean that you have to be in serious trouble or danger.
 They define a crisis as anytime you need emotional support or are experiencing a painful emotion.
 Using a crisis text line is quite simple.
-After you pick the service, you’d like to use.
+After you pick the service you’d like to use.
 You initiate a conversation through their text line.
 Depending on how many people are using the service at that time, you may have to wait a bit before being connected to a crisis counselor.
 Once you are connected to a crisis counselor, they will introduce themselves and ask questions about yourself and your situation.
 The crisis counselor will help you examine your feelings, engage with you in an empathetic way, and actively listen to what you have to say.
 You don’t have to answer anything that you don’t want to, and you can end the conversation with the crisis counselor whenever you want to.

-Though all of the currently available crisis text lines comply with Health Insurance Portability and Accountability Act (HIPAA) laws, as more eventually become available, you should be sure before you use them that they are also following these regulations.
+Though all of the currently available crisis text lines comply with Health Insurance Portability and Accountability Act (HIPAA) laws, as more eventually become available, you should be sure before using them that they are also following these regulations.
 This ensures that your personal information will remain confidential at every stage, and in most cases, only your crisis counselor has access to this information.
 Some text crisis lines allow you to remain completely anonymous if it makes you more comfortable.
 This option to remain anonymous is one of the most significant differences between online or text therapy and traditional in-person therapy.

 The Benefits of Crisis Text Counseling

-One of the biggest questions that people often have about text counseling is whether it actually helps someone with their mental health issues.
+One of the biggest questions people often have about text counseling is whether it actually helps someone with their mental health issues.
 Research around this area has found that text counseling and other digital counseling forms are just as effective as traditional counseling.
 Everyone is different when it comes to how they are comfortable communicating their problems with another person.
-One of the biggest challenges that people face with getting help can be their reluctance or inability to open up to someone in a face-to-face setting.
+One of the biggest challenges people face with getting help can be their reluctance or inability to open up to someone in a face-to-face setting.
 Crisis text lines give people the option to discuss their issues without the pressure of in-person meetings.

 For some people, such as those with physical or mental limitations that make it difficult to leave the house, having access to a live trained crisis counselor via text is actually more effective.
-It is also a great option for those with no or limited access to transportation, people who live in very rural areas with no traditional therapist nearby, or those who share a home with a person that would frown upon them seeing a therapist.
+It is also a great option for those with no or limited access to transportation, people who live in very rural areas with no traditional therapist nearby, or those who share a home with a person who would frown upon seeing a therapist.

-Other Benefits of Text Counseling
+Other Benefits Of Text Counseling

 For people that experience serious depression, sometimes even getting out of bed can be nearly impossible on bad days.
 This makes it difficult for them to keep appointments, which makes traditional counseling seem impossible.
 Having the option to speak with a crisis counselor via text gives these people the option to get help without leaving home.
-This is also true for other people who find leaving the house or talking to strangers to be emotionally difficult, such as those who experience social anxiety problems or post-traumatic stress disorder.
+This is also true for other people who find leaving the house or talking to strangers emotionally difficult, such as those who experience social anxiety problems or post-traumatic stress disorder.
 Instead of avoiding help due to these issues, they can text a crisis counselor whenever needed.

 Another benefit of using a crisis text line is putting your words down in written form rather than speaking them aloud.
 Not only is this more comfortable for some people, but writing makes you slow down and think about what you want to say.
 It requires more thought and can often help people consider their feelings more fully as they decide how best to express them to their crisis counselor.
 This is especially true for young people, who are typically more likely to text someone than call them.
 Because it is a form of communication that they are more comfortable with, text counseling can be more appealing and easier.
 Crisis text lines are also a valuable resource for people who do not have health insurance and can’t afford access to a traditional therapist, which can cost upward of hundreds of dollars per visit.
 Because volunteer crisis counselors staff crisis text lines, these services are free for anyone to use.